liborsvoboda/WooCommerce-Addon-Plugin/README.md

 or even a CONTROL SYSTEM for machine control (Currently SIEMENS PLC is supported), or any other Hardware after delivery of specifications.
 Or the Control system, Backup, DataWarehouse, Controlling, BI OLAP, Flow Processes, Production, Information or business touch Terminals.
+IT CAN ALSO BE USED ONLY AS AN EXTENSION OR CONNECTION OF SYSTEMS

 The starting cost for the core is only 10,000 CZK / 400 Euro, and you can try it yourself or order cheaply what you want to add there.
 Don't bow down to the system, GET A CUSTOMIZED SYSTEM.